 If you’ve always wondered how to cook a burger when the weather is too rough to head outdoors, you’ll be happy to know there are plenty of options.
 From getting grill marks to re-creating that juicy, smoky flavor, we have you covered.
+Don’t miss our top 10 burger recipes to get started.

 Use the broiler.